-(12.11.4.)
+(12.9.4.)
 Signal of penalty-supplement: If LR has to apply suplemented penalty which is detailed in article 9.3.1. (when against a published fencing-bout judgement - so after this - there is a rude, indignant, insulting "quip" from the fencer), then instead of (re-)starting of fencing-bout, the LR say: "Supplemental penalty!", and the judgement explained shortly, concise, verbally.
 Referee signal of it is the same then normal referee penalty signal.

-12.12.
+12.10.
 Signal of consultation request

-LR has got authority at any time - not just at penalties which are detailed at articles 9. and 12.11. - asking verbal consultation from other referees.
+LR has got authority at any time - not just at penalties which are detailed at articles 9. and 12.9. - asking verbal consultation from other referees.
 LR's consultation asking signal is here also: Crossed flags over the head + "Consultation!" referee sentence.
-If the consultation is not because of foul negatiation (see at article 12.11.), then during the consultation LR's decision is the crucial.
+If the consultation is not because of foul negatiation (see at article 12.9.), then during the consultation LR's decision is the crucial.
 However while the LR can allways ask for consultation from the other referees (not just in case of fouls), but it is recommended only in exceptionally justified case, becasue need to take into account the "principle of continuity of fencing-bout" and "referee fallibility" too (see articles 14.1.).

-12.13.
-Other Leader Referee duties where no special signals required circle.
+12.11.
+Other Leader Referee duties where no special signals required

+The Leader referee's special responsibility (beside actions' final judgement making and obvious signaling and already reviewed duties) is the calling of fencers to the fencing circle.
 Maintaining of referee presitge.
 Care of fencers's physical integrity as possible.
 To keep the smooth and regularity fencing-bout.
 Checking of fencers' equipments and arms (it is shared task with PRs actually).
 (About examinations of arms or protective equipments where examination is need measuring tool, suggested to do it earlier by organizers.
 But if it is not done, even then it can be done.)
 His/her duty and authority to signal and correct of HTS' mistakes (with the suspension of the relative time measuring during it as well).
 A key principle, when the Leader referee publishing the final score, after discussion of any remonstration the results could not be changed by anyone or with any reason.
 (Ad.9.3.2.)